Razeeman/Android-Popular-Libraries-Cheatsheet/images.md

 }
 ```

 imageView.load uses the singleton ImageLoader to execute a LoadRequest.
+Execution suspends the current coroutine, non-blocking and thread safe.

 ### Coil.
 Requests